alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 server.
 The specific steps shown here apply to installation on the `Webfaction Hosting Service <https://www.webfaction.com/>`_, which has been used for the first two installations of the BMON application.
-The general goals of each step of the installation are also decscribed, to assist in installation on other hosting providers or a standalone server.
+The general goals of each step of the installation are also described, to assist in installation on other hosting providers or a standalone server.

 The assumption here is that BMON will be installed on a server running